 20. To every action there is always opposed an equal reaction.

-Here some of more Isaac Newton quotes
+Here some more Isaac Newton quotes

 We build too many walls and not enough bridges.